 Additional Thoughts – Clarity on how we approach fingering in a practical way and in the practice room.

-Case Studies and Comparisons – Using the concepts learned in the first section, multiple musical examples are examined and debated.
+Case Studies and Comparisons – Using the concepts learned in the first section, multiple musical examples are examined and debated in the book.
+The video lessons will mainly discuss the primary fingering choice.

 - Alternation and Repeated Fingers (Exercises No.)